Investigating Efficient Learning and Compositionality in Generative LSTM Networks: Conclusion

 \section{Conclusion}

+In a review on the models having attempted to solve the character challenge until 2019, Lake and colleagues \citeA{lake2019omniglot} stated that except for the one-shot classification task, there has not been a lot of progress on the other tasks.
+They expressed their hopes that `researchers will take up the challenge of incorporating compositionality and causality into more neurally-grounded architectures’.
 The current paper provides important insights regarding efficient learning, the emergence of compositional encodings and recombinations thereof, and the integration of a type of imagination and planning into RNNs.

 Our generative feed-forward-LSTM model, combined with a one-shot inference mechanism, was able to meet the character challenge.
-Astonishingly, this was realized without complex architectures or handcrafted priors about motor primitives, which was necessary in previous work \cite{lake2015human}.
-Our architecture was able to re-generate character trajectories over time from just one example of a novel character, which it had never seen during training.
-This indicates that the system combined the knowledge of previously learned characters in novel ways to generate untrained characters, providing evidence that LSTM networks can indeed (i) partition time-series data implicitly into components, which encode sub-trajectories, and (ii) recombine them in a compositional manner to efficiently learn new characters.
+Deep learning methods are usually bottom-up methods that need a large number of training examples.
+Lake and colleagues \citeA{lake2015human} applied a top-down approach by giving their program information about the existence of components, like strokes, half-circles and so on.
+Our approach was able to re-generate unseen character trajectories over time from just one example of a novel character, without providing any a priori structured motor primitives.
+This indicates that the system combined the knowledge of previously learned characters in an innovative manner to generate untrained characters, providing evidence that LSTM networks can indeed (i) partition time-series data implicitly into components, which encode sub-trajectories, and (ii) recombine them in a compositional manner to efficiently learn new characters.